Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/RP-SAML.md

 Scenario
 ========

-This document will walk you through adding a SAML-based Relaying party to Azure AD B2C.
+This document will walk you through adding a SAML-based Relying party to Azure AD B2C.

 This will enable scenarios such as: